valkey-io/valkey-doc/commands/xread.md

 client waiting will be served as soon as an `XADD` command provides data to the stream.

-Reading the [Redis Streams introduction](/topics/streams-intro) is highly suggested in order to understand more about the streams overall behavior and semantics.
+Reading the [Valkey Streams introduction](/topics/streams-intro) is highly suggested in order to understand more about the streams overall behavior and semantics.